carlcgb/EventManager/replit.md

 ## Data Flow

 1. **Authentication Flow**:
-   - User initiates login through Replit Auth
+   - User registers with email/password or logs in with existing credentials
-   - OIDC strategy validates credentials
+   - Password hashed with bcryptjs for security
    - Session created and stored in PostgreSQL
-   - User data synchronized with local database
+   - User data stored and managed in local database

 2. **Event Management Flow**:
    - Form submission with client-side validation